AlpinYukseloglu/AlpinYukseloglu/_posts/2023-11-17-fee-credits.md

 In this post, we outline below a new mechanism that leans on this fact to allow users to pay less in fees while maintaining security properties of the underlying fee market.
 The primitive we introduce, however, has much more far-reaching implications than merely lower costs for users.

-## Motivation
+## Core Mechanism

 For a fee mechanism to be sybil-resistant, there must be some scaling economic cost to generating spam.
 Transaction fees are one way of achieving this, but they are by no means the only way.
 In fact, transaction fees are in some sense a last resort – an option that trades off important usability and accessibility properties presumably because there don't seem to be any other ways to enforce an economic cost to spam other than literally charging people for it.

 But there are.
 In fact, any chain that has significant economic activity, by definition, has users incurring economic costs for their activities.
 In such environments, the naive approach of charging the same structure of fees on every transaction (regardless of the other economic costs it generates) is incredibly inefficient.

-In other words, the problem with the usual one-size-fits-all fee model is that it does not accommodate the many other forms of credible economic commitments that actors can make in a system.
+In other words, the problem with the usual one-size-fits-all fee model is that it does not accommodate the many other forms of credible economic costs that actors take on in a system.

 By introducing a fee credit system, we can bring this broader set of user activities in-scope for our fee markets.
 Perhaps even more importantly, we can add configurable weights to different activities, nudging users towards desirable actions that contribute to the network while at the same time reducing or eliminating transaction fees for important parts of the user experience.

 At a bare minimum, this would drastically lower costs and improve user experience for most users.
-In the best case, it could unlock an entirely new class of user flows through applications that lean on having low/no fees for users.
+In the best case, it could unlock an entirely new class of user flows through applications that lean on having low or no fees for users.

 ## Specification